secure73/gemvc/docs/cli/commands.md

-# CLI Components
+# GEMVC CLI Documentation

 ## Overview

 GEMVC provides a powerful command-line interface for project management, code generation, and maintenance tasks.
+This document covers both the CLI architecture and available commands.

 ## Core Components